Rebelzob/To-do-app/README.md

 To run the project, execute the following command:
 -npm start

-### Project_presentation
-[Project Presentation] You can see the live presentation of the key concepts taken into account while creating this project here:
 ## 🔭 Future Features <a name="future-features"></a>

 - [ ]  **Add more functionalities**